rjcncpt/starcitizen-better-spectrum-look/README.md

 ## Install

-Install the browser extension, download the [Spectrum.json](https://raw.githubusercontent.com/rjcncpt/starcitizen-better-spectrum-look/main/Spectrum.json), click the Stylus icon in your browser, click the Manage button, and import the JSON file.
+Install the Stylus browser extension, download the [Spectrum.json](https://raw.githubusercontent.com/rjcncpt/starcitizen-better-spectrum-look/main/Spectrum.json), click the Stylus icon in your browser, click the Manage button, and import the JSON file.
 The Spectrum website should now look different.

 ---